-- 1. Open W7-D4-SickKids from your Word Chapter 7 folder and save it as: W7-D4-SickKidsRevised - 2.
-Scroll to page 4 and position the insertion point in the Symptom #1 line. - tion may vary).
+- Open W7-D4-SickKids from your Word Chapter 7 folder and save it as: W7-D4-SickKidsRevised - 2.
+Scroll to page 4 and position the insertion point in the Symptom #1 line.

 All the bullets in the list are updated.
 Next you will create a custom bullet.